The new Jimmy Stewart biopic depicts his World War II service

 As Stewart sat there, pretending to be George Bailey reflecting on his life, the actor apparently began reflecting on his own life—especially his experiences in World War II.
 And his momentary breakdown made cinema history.

 “Jimmy,” a new movie about Stewart’s wartime life, hits theaters Nov.
-6, 2026, and it’s here to bring the other half of his life back into the spotlight, connecting his dots in a way most people have never seen: the Oscar-winning actor, the combat pilot, the commander, and the guy who came home changed.
+6, 2026, and it’s here to bring that other half of his life back into the spotlight, connecting his dots in a way most people have never seen: the Oscar-winning actor, the combat pilot, the commander, and the regular guy who came home changed.

 And because this story is about service, it’s also trying to give back.